 When you think of a stand for a computer, you may picture something which the computer rests on top of (aka, horizontal).
 But stands for storage (usually vertical ones) are also offered in the market, and typically hold your computer upright to save desk space while you aren’t using it.
 So, consider your individual needs before deciding which type of stand to purchase.

 You should also make sure the stand you choose support your using habits.
 If you know you tend to put more pressure on the keyboard when typing than other users, or use your MacBook on an uneven surface, you’ll need to look for a more sturdy and versatile model than someone who types lightly at their desk.

 If you primarily use your laptop at a single location such as home office, you may not be concerned about the portability of the item you choose.
 But for those who travel a lot, have multiple offices, or otherwise use their MacBook Pros in a wide range of locations, the weight of a product becomes an important point to consider.

 Though there aren’t many technical specs involved in choosing a stand, it’s best that you also make sure your favorite one supports your MacBook size (e.g. 13-inch, 15-inch, etc.).
 While many are adjustable, some are not and may have weight limits or distinctly shaped frames meant for specific screen dimensions.

-The Best Stands for MacBook Pro: Our Picks
+The Best Laptop Stand for MacBook Pro in 2020: Our Picks

 Please note that the products listed below are our picked based on our personal preferences.
 We do not intend to rank them in this order.
 The vertical stand we recommend is listed in the fourth position.